marchalgreen/HerlevHjorten/docs/RUNDEMANAGER_SETUP.md

 - Verify the tenant ID matches the URL path (`/rundemanager/...`)

 ### Courts not showing
-- Run the seed-courts script: `pnpm exec tsx packages/webapp/scripts/seed-courts.ts rundemanager`
+- Run the seed-courts script: `pnpm --filter webapp exec tsx scripts/seed-courts.ts rundemanager`
 - Check that courts were created in the Supabase table editor

 ## Next Steps